 High Water Pressure

 Louisville Water constantly monitors system pressures.
-If we notice a line is high (100 psi or greater) a pressure reducing valve (PRV) will be installed.
+When we review new service applications and see that they are located in a high pressure area (100 psi or greater), a pressure reducing valve (PRV) will be installed.

 Low Water Pressure

 If you're experiencing a decrease in normal water pressure at your property, the issue is typically within your own plumbing system.
 The list below may help you identify the cause of the low pressure at your property.